 The Beatles’ film producer Denis O’Dell dies at his home in Spain

+Denis O’Dell death: The Beatles’ film producer dies at his home in Spain

 Mr O’Dell worked on ‘A Hard Day’s Night’ and ‘Magical Mystery Tour’